apache/pulsar-site/docs/functions-develop-tutorial.md

 ## Write a function for content-based routing

-To write a function for content-based routing, complete the following steps:
+To write a function for content-based routing, complete the following steps.

 1. Write the function in Python using the [SDK for Python](functions-develop-api.md).